 }

-When rendering lists in React, each child element must have a unique key
+When rendering lists in JSX, each child element must have a unique key prop.
+This helps React identify which items have changed, been added, or removed, improving performance and avoiding rendering issues.

 const items = ["Apple", "Banana", "Cherry"];